paultyng/terraform-provider-unifi/docs/resources/network.md

 - `domain_name` (String) The domain name of this network.
 - `igmp_snooping` (Boolean) Specifies whether IGMP snooping is enabled or not.
 - `internet_access_enabled` (Boolean) Specifies whether this network should be allowed to access the internet or not.
 Defaults to `true`.
-- `intra_network_access_enabled` (Boolean) Specifies whether this network should be allowed to access other local networks or not.
-Defaults to `true`.
 - `ipv6_interface_type` (String) Specifies which type of IPv6 connection to use.
 Must be one of either `static`, `pd`, or `none`.
 Defaults to `none`.
 - `ipv6_pd_interface` (String) Specifies which WAN interface to use for IPv6 PD.
 Must be one of either `wan` or `wan2`.
 - `ipv6_pd_prefixid` (String) Specifies the IPv6 Prefix ID.